 The Green Fee Advisory Council was convened by Governor Green to provide crucial guidance on how to appropriate Green Fee funds in ways that bolster environmental conservation, disaster resilience and sustainable tourism in Hawaiʻi.

-Watch the Green Fee Advisory Council’s Introductory Webinar
+Access the Green Fee Advisory Council’s Introductory Webinar and Presentation.

 As directed in Act 96, Green Fee funds will address three key categories at the intersection of our environment, the climate crisis and visitor impacts.
 Each category will receive the same amount of Green Fee funds to ensure equitable prioritization: